 To understand the full financial impact, construction firms need to assess the total cost of ownership (TCO).
 TCO includes not only initial setup and licensing costs but also expenses like training your team, ongoing user support, annual subscription renewals, software upgrades, integrations with other systems, and even potential customizations needed to align with your unique business processes.

 Each software solution comes with its own cost structure, and without careful analysis, hidden or overlooked costs can quickly add up, causing budget overruns and disruptions down the road.
-To help you get a clearer picture, we've provided an updated breakdown of the minimum implementation and annual costs based on extensive market research and real-world client experiences.
+Evaluating the total cost of ownership (TCO) for an ERP system means building a complete financial picture that extends well beyond the initial purchase price to include implementation, maintenance, training, and ongoing operational expenses.

 Here’s what to consider when reviewing this breakdown: